 Keeping track of the different kinds of stainless steel that are available on the market can appear to be a daunting task at first but when you understand the naming system and the variable that determines the property of steel, it becomes extremely simple.

-In order to understand the designations and nomenclature system of stainless steel, we must first take a look at the different types of stainless steels that are available on the market.
+In order to understand the designations and nomenclature system of stainless steel, we must first take a look at the different types of stainless steel available on the market.
 The classification of different steel is done based on the arrangement of its molecules, also referred to as its crystalline structure.

-Type 316 stainless steel is commonly used for engineering applications, especially in construction and fabrication, due to its corrosion resistant properties.
-Type 316 stainless steel is manufactured in another grade due to its widespread potential and it is differentiated by using the letter ‘L’ in its designation.
+Type 316 stainless steel is commonly used for engineering applications, especially in construction and fabrication, due to its corrosion-resistant properties.
+Type 316 stainless steel is manufactured in another grade due to its widespread potential, and it is differentiated by using the letter ‘L’ in its designation.
 The L denotes the low content of carbon in the steel.
-316L is best known among fabricators for being resistant to cracks after the weld process is completed.
+316L is best known among fabricators for being resistant to cracks after completion of the welding.
 This makes 316L the preferred choice of fabricators who look to build metallic structures for industry applications.

 There are other grade denotations such as F, N, H, and several others besides L that are used by tweaking composition specifications of carbon, manganese, silicon, phosphorus, sulphur, chromium, molybdenum, nickel, etc. for desired properties.